MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 16/02-MiniLab_Backup Files and Folders.md

 # Mini-lab: Back up files and folders

-In this demonstration, we will step through the process to backup and restore files and folders from Windows to Azure.
+In this mini-lab, we will step through the process to backup and restore files and folders from Windows to Azure.

-> **Note:** This demonstration assumes you have not used the Azure Backup Agent before and need a complete installation.
+> **Note:** This mini-lab assumes you have not used the Azure Backup Agent before and need a complete installation.

 ## Create a Recovery Services vault

-1. In the Azure portal, type Recovery Services and click **Recovery Services vaults**.
+1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com/).
+In the portal, type Recovery Services and select **Recovery Services vaults**.

-2. Click **Add**.
+2. Select **Add**.

 3. Provide a **Name**, **Subscription**, **Resource group**, and **Location**.

-4. Click **Create**.
+4. Select **Create**.
 It can take several minutes for the Recovery Services vault to be created.
-Monitor the status notifications in the upper right-hand area of the portal.
+Monitor the status notifications in the upper-right area of the portal.
 Once your vault is created, it appears in the list of Recovery Services vaults.

-5. If after several minutes you don't observe your vault, click **Refresh**.
+5. If after several minutes you don't observe your vault, select **Refresh**.

 ## Configure the vault

-1. For your recovery services vault, click **Backup**.
+1. For your recovery services vault, select **Backup**.

 2. From the **Where is your workload running?** drop-down menu, select **On-premises**.

 3. From the **What do you want to backup?** menu, select **Files and folders**.
 Notice your other choices.

-4. Click **Prepare infrastructure**.
+4. Select **Prepare infrastructure**.

-5. Click **Download Agent for Windows Server or Windows Client**.
+5. Select **Download Agent for Windows Server or Windows Client**.
 A pop-up menu prompts you to run or **save** MARSAgentInstaller.exe.

 6. By default, the MARSagentinstaller.exe file is saved to your **Downloads** folder.
 When the installer completes, a pop-up asking if you want to run the installer, or open the folder.
 You **don't need** to install the agent yet.
 You can install the agent after you have downloaded the vault credentials.

 7. Return to your recovery services vault, check the box **Already downloaded or using the latest recovery services agent**.

-8. Click **Download**.
+8. Select **Download**.
 After the vault credentials finish downloading, a pop-up asking if you want to open or **save** the credentials.
-Click **Save**.
-If you accidentally click **Open**, let the dialog that attempts to open the vault credentials, fail.
+Select **Save**.
+If you accidentally select **Open**, let the dialog that attempts to open the vault credentials fail.
 You cannot open the vault credentials.
 Proceed to the next step.
 The vault credentials are in the **Downloads** folder.

 > **Note**: You must have the latest version of the MARS agent.
 Versions of the agent below 2.0.9083.0 must be upgraded by uninstalling and reinstalling the agent.